kennethtran91/Spotlight/docs/api-endpoints.md

   - only if the user is signed in
 - `DELETE /api/annotations/:id`
   - only if the user is signed in and annotation written by user
+- `PATCH /api/annotations/:id`
+  - only if the user is signed in and annotation written by user

 ### Comments